Lamb of God (band): Departure of Chris Adler, self-titled album, and Omens (2019–2023)

-Upcoming twelfth studio album (2024–present)
+Into Oblivion (2024–present)

 When asked in a February 2024 interview with the RRBG podcast about the next Lamb of God album, bassist John Campbell said: "We're gonna put out some records on the same rough schedule that we always do.
 We put out a record, tour the shit out of it, take a little time back, start working on another one, record it, tour the shit out of it.
 So, yeah, there's definitely — we are still alive and kicking, and there will be more records.
 In the next five years, there will definitely be a new Lamb of God record.
 I don't think I'm giving away any secrets with that."
-In the Summer of 2024 Lamb of God went on a co headlining tour with Mastodon with both bands celebrating 20th anniversaries for their albums Ashes of the Wake and Leviathan.
+In the summer of 2024, Lamb of God went on a co headlining tour with Mastodon with each band celebrating the 20th anniversary of an album: Ashes of the Wake and Leviathan respectively.
 Both albums were played in full at each concert.
+On September 12, 2024, the bands released a collaboration single "Floods of Triton".

-On July 5, 2025 Lamb of God performed at Ozzy Osborne’s charity farewell concert Back to the Beginning, the group then released a surprise cover of Black Sabbath's "Children of the Grave" as a tribute.
+On July 5, 2025, Lamb of God performed at Ozzy Osborne's charity farewell concert Back to the Beginning, the group then released a surprise cover of Black Sabbath's "Children of the Grave" as a tribute.
 The group then played a handful of headlining events in July and September.
-On October 2, 2025, the band signed with Century Media Records and have released a new song "Sepsis".
+On October 2, 2025, the band signed with Century Media Records and released a new song "Sepsis".
+On November 21, 2025, Lamb of God released another new song "Parasocial Christ."

+On December 20, 2025, a Christian holiday concert called "Behold the Lamb of God" was mistakenly labeled as one of the band's concerts by StubHub, due to similarities with the band's name.
+This resulted in fans of the band purchasing tickets and arriving at Spartanburg Memorial Auditorium in Spartanburg, South Carolina, believing they were actually going to see the band perform live at the venue.
+StubHub apologized and stated the company would issue refunds.

+On January 15, 2026, it was announced that Lamb of God's upcoming twelfth studio album was titled Into Oblivion, and it will be released on March 13.
+The title track off the album, alongside its music video, was released on the same day.
+The band's previous two singles will also appear on the record.
+The album sold 26,000 copies in US in its first week and debuted at number 21 on the Billboard 200.

+The band is scheduled to tour in 2026, including a North American headline tour from March 17 to April 26, with Kublai Khan TX, Fit For An Autopsy and Sanguisugabogg are serving as support.
+They will also be making an appearance at the 2026 Wacken Open Air music festival in Germany, and an appearance at Welcome to Rockville taking place in Daytona Beach, Florida in May 2026.
+They will also be making multiple festival and headlining appearances in Europe during the Summer.